ice-HoTF/DZL-Debian-Linux/DZL/README.md

 **How To:**
 \
 \
-1: Extract <DZL-Beta-Linux-main.zip> to your </home/$USER/> Directory.
+1: Extract <DZL-Beta-Linux-main.zip> and Open Terminal in the 'DZL-Beta-Linux-main' Folder.
 \
 \
 2: Install DZL by running <install_DZL.sh> in the Terminal:
 \
-   sh /home/$USER/DZL-Beta-Linux-main/install_DZL.sh
+   sh install_DZL.sh
 \
 \
 3: Run DZL by Opening the Application Menu Shortcut <DZL>